pranshugaba/hugo-website/content/posts/moving-from-hugo-to-nuxt/index.md

 The previous version of this website (now retired to [hugo.pranshugaba.com](https://hugo.pranshugaba.com)) was built using Hugo.
 In this post, I outline how I made the switch from Hugo to Nuxt.
 I hope this helps anyone who is looking to make a static site using Nuxt.

-Hugo is quick to install and very easy to get started with.
+Hugo is quick to install and very easy to get started with, which is what drew me to it in the first place.
 There are a variety of user-submitted themes available, and out of those, the Academic theme was my favourite.

-It served me well at the beginning, however, customizing it was not pleasant.
+The theme has a lot of useful features, but I found it quite opinionated.
+I found several websites using this theme, and they all looked more or less the same.
+I could customise my site by overriding the template files, but this was  not a pleasant experience.

 When I wanted to modify the theme, I would have to override the templates, and in some cases rewrite them completely.
 This would often cause unintended effects.
+The site was difficult to maintain, and even more to add new features, and I always felt that I had hacked it together and it could break with an update to Hugo or the theme.

-I wanted to create a theme from scratch, and I realized that frameworks such as React and Vue are better suited for this.
+I wanted to create a theme from scratch, and I realized that frameworks such as React and Vue have a much larger scope for customisation.

-Some of the popular static site generators are Gridsome, Next.js, and Nuxt.js.
+There are _a lot_ of static site generators out there.
+In the end, I tried out Gridsome, Next.js, and Nuxt.js.

+### Gridsome

 I tried out Gridsome first because it was more oriented towards static sites.
 I learnt GraphQL, which is required to parse the markdown files.
 I found the syntax quite verbose.

+### Next.js

 Next, I tried out Next.js which uses React.
 I was surprised to see how easily I could pickup React since I knew Vue.
 It wasn't easy parsing markdown files.
 I had to use a third-party plugin `next-mdx-remote` which didn't work very well with NextLinks.

+### Nuxt.js

 I discovered the awesome-nuxtjs page on Github, and I loved the number of first-party plugins that Nuxt has.